Fudan-iGEM/2025-wiki/pages/parts.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/wpn-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/img/screenshot-2025-08-06-at-21-23-43.webp
-description: Please visit our <a href="/fudan/improve">Improve</a> page for parts we improved this year.
-Vist our <a href="/fudan/part-collection">Part Collection</a> page for details about our 3 collections.
+description: Please visit our Improve page for parts we improved this year.<br>Vist our Part Collection page for details about our 3 collections.
 ---

 All of our level 0 plasmids (chloramphenicol resistance) were verified by Sanger sequencing (we attached electropherogram raw data as ab1 file with those parts), using one of the primers below.